Turkish exports hit record high in 2022: Erdogan - ExBulletin

 Turkish exports hit record high in 2022: Erdogan

-Ankara, on January 3, Turkish President Recep Tayyip Erdogan announced that the country’s exports in 2022 reached a record high of $254.2 billion, registering a growth of 12.9% year-on-year.
+ANKARA [TURKEY]: Turkish President Recep Tayyip Erdogan announced that the country’s exports in 2022 reached a record high of $254.2 billion, registering an annual growth of 12.9%.

 “Our goal now is to make Turkey one of the top 10 exporting countries,” Erdogan told Turkey’s Exporters’ Assembly in Istanbul on Monday.